 Individualized support for investigators

-We work with researchers to design customized metal-labeled antibody panels, validate those panels, and optimize the staining protocols.
-The Imaging Mass Cytometry Laboratory maintains a state-of-the-art pipeline for quantitative analysis of high-dimensional, single-cell data.
+We work with researchers to design customized and validate metal-labeled antibody panels and optimize the staining protocols.

-The laboratory developed and validated several metal-labeled antibody panels to achieve spatial and subcellular resolution of tissue samples.
-This resource is available to researchers.
+We maintain a state-of-the-art pipeline for quantitative analysis of high-dimensional, single-cell data.
+The laboratory has developed and validated several metal-labeled antibody panels to achieve spatial and subcellular resolution of tissue samples.

 Epithelial-to-mesenchymal transition markers (EMTs)